 - Dim your screen brightness or use a glare screen

 - Turn off any battery-draining features like Wi-Fi, GPS, and Bluetooth

 - Keep your phone separated from other gadgets

-Extreme temperatures, whether its heat or cold, can have a big impact on your device and it’s capabilities.
+Extreme temperatures, whether hot or cold, can have a big impact on your device and its capabilities.
 With the arrival of summer, make sure you keep these tips in mind if you ever find your phone getting too hot.

 Head to our website now to discover the best mobile phone accessories.

 Editor’s Note: Originally published 13 June 2019 at 15:11 PM, updated 25 June 2020 at 16:45 PM